finos/glue/docs/BP_People/Address.md

 Only one Primary Address, which will be used to drive regulatory checks, used for tax purposes, etc.

-The table contains two fields: longitude and latitude.
-They can be left "blank" or used to confirm a login of a user on a smartphone.

-Also, credentials themselves can not guarantee that some PII is used within specific country jurisdiction.

-For example; A client advisor may be on business trip in the country where PII should not be available but, longitude and latitude will help to cope with this case.
-This table should belong to the list of tables that contain personally identifiable information.
+This table should belong to the list of tables that contain PII- personally identifiable information.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|